membrane/api-gateway/distribution/examples/javascript/README.txt

 4. run "curl localhost:2001" in the command line

-5. see a custom response from the curl request
+5. see a custom response from the Javascript interceptor

 NOTES